softwaresaved/2020-04-30-ramp-swc/prerequisites.md

 We maintain a list of common problems that can occur during installation and ways of solving them.
 Take a look at the [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions) for help.

-If you still have trouble, we will run a **Software Installation surgery from 09.30 AM until 12.30 PM** on  ***Monday, December 14, 2015***.
+If you still have trouble, we will run a **Software Installation surgery from 13.00 PM until 16.00 PM** on ***Tuesday, August 30, 2016***.
 This will take place in room 3013 (Simon Hettrick's office), Building 32, Highfield campus.
 If you would like to come along to the surgery, [email us to arrange a time](mailto:rsg-info@soton.ac.uk).

 ## Bash